ofevie/Getting-and-Cleaning-Data-Course-Project/README.md

 Similar files, but now with the suffix 'train' can be found in the _train_ directory.

 In this project, the files contained in the _Inertial Signals_ directories are not going to be used, as explained in
-<https://class.coursera.org/getdata-009/forum/thread?thread_id=58>, 'Do we need the inertial folder'.
+<https://class.coursera.org/getdata-009/forum/thread?thread_id=58#post-177>, under 'Do we need the inertial folder'.
 These folders contain the raw data used to obtain the results in X\_train.txt and X\_test.txt and they are of no interest for this particular project.

 ### The details about the data